pegodk/lending_club/README.md

 ├── setup.py                 <- Metadata about your project for easy distribution.
 │
 ├── data
-│   ├── interim_[desc]       <- Interim files - give these folders whatever name makes sense.
 │   ├── processed            <- The final, canonical data sets for modeling.
 │   ├── raw                  <- The original, immutable data dump.
-│   ├── temp                 <- Temporary files.
+│   └── temp                 <- Temporary files.
-│   └── training             <- Files relating to the training process │
+│
 ├── docs                     <- Documentation
 │   ├── data_science_code_of_conduct.md  <- Code of conduct.